Leg3ndary/APHS-bot/info/announcements.md

 **ART CLUB** - The real physical in person fabulous art club is back Wednesday from 3 to 4.
 See you Wednesday art peeps!

-**CHESS CLUB -** meets after school today in room 211.
+**CHESS CLUB** meets after school today in room 211.
 Drop in if you want to play some chess!

 **FOOTBALL PRACTICE** - Today's football practice will be held at lunch!
 Helmets and shoulder pads on the field at 11:00!